pereznetworks/My-Tic-Tac-Toe-Game/README.md

             1, '-w1', or 2, '-w2', boxes filled in.

           The analyzeGameBoard() functions calls findTargetBox(),
-           which reads the winRowsProgress table-array,
+           which reads the gameBoardState table-array,
            filtering on winning-rows have a '-w1' or '-w2'

-           The winRowsProgress table array is updated after each move by the trackFilledBoxes() method.
+           The gameBoardState table array is updated after each move by the trackFilledBoxes() method.

           The analyzeGameBoard(), returns an object, possibleTargets,
            it has 2 arrays.